-- Ensure that the ECT is registered as appropriate with the DfE, the Appropriate Body and the Best Practice Network. - Meet on at least a termly basis with the ECT as a forum of support and discuss any concerns; - Liaise with the Trust Business Manager or Deputy Business Manager to check that the ECT has been awarded QTS and whether they need to serve an induction period; - Agree, in advance of the ECT starting, who will act as the Appropriate Body; - Notify (register ECT with) the Department for Education and the Appropriate Body when an ECT is taking up a post and undertaking induction; - Ensure that the ECT's role is suitable according to statutory guidance; - Ensure the Induction Tutor is appropriately trained and has sufficient time to carry out their role effectively; - Ensure the induction Mentor is appropriately trained/ is undertaking their ECF training and has sufficient time to carry out their role effectively; - Ensure an appropriate ECF-based induction programme is in place; - Ensure sure the ECT's progress is reviewed regularly, including through observations and feedback of their teaching; - Ensure that formal assessments are carried out and reports completed and sent to the Appropriate Body; - Maintain and keep accurate records of employment that will count towards the induction period; - Ensure that all monitoring and record keeping is done in the least burdensome and most streamlined way; - Ensure that the Trustees, CEO and Executive Principal are made aware of the support arrangements in place for the ECT; - Sign to make a recommendation to the Appropriate Body on whether the ECT's performance against the relevant standards is, or is not satisfactory; - Participate in the Appropriate Body's quality assurance procedures of the induction programmes; - Ensure the ECT has sufficient non-contact time (see page 4); - Provide termly updates for the Pupil Welfare, Learning and Achievement Committee regarding support arrangements in place for the ECT. - Provide pastoral support whilst maintaining high expectations; - Keep all relevant documentation, evidence and forms on file for 6 years.
+- Ensure that the ECT is registered as appropriate with the Department for Education (DfE), the Appropriate Body and the Best Practice Network. - Meet on at least a termly basis with the ECT as a forum of support and to discuss any concerns;

+- Liaise with the Deputy Business Manager to check that the ECT has been awarded QTS and whether they need to serve an induction period; - Agree, in advance of the ECT starting, who will act as the Appropriate Body; - Notify (register ECT with) the Department for Education and the Appropriate Body when an ECT is taking up a post and undertaking induction; - Ensure that the ECT's role is suitable according to statutory guidance; - Ensure the Induction Tutor is appropriately trained and has sufficient time to carry out their role effectively; - Ensure the induction Mentor is appropriately trained/ is undertaking their ECF training and has sufficient time to carry out their role effectively; - Ensure an appropriate ECF-based induction programme is in place; - Ensure sure the ECT's progress is reviewed regularly, including through observations and feedback of their teaching; - Ensure that formal assessments are carried out and reports completed and sent to the Appropriate Body; - Maintain and keep accurate records of employment that will count towards the induction period; - Ensure that all monitoring and record keeping is done in the least burdensome and most streamlined way; - Ensure that the Trustees, CEO and Executive Principal are made aware of the support arrangements in place for the ECT; - Sign to make a recommendation to the Appropriate Body on whether the ECT's performance against the relevant standards is, or is not satisfactory; - Participate in the Appropriate Body's quality assurance procedures of the induction programmes; - Ensure the ECT has sufficient non-contact time, including PPA and 'ECT time'; - Provide termly updates for the Pupil Welfare, Learning and Achievement Committee regarding support arrangements in place for the ECT and their progress. - Provide pastoral support whilst maintaining high expectations; - Schedule time for ECT meetings with the Induction Mentor during working hours; - Review minutes from Mentor meetings and lesson observations on at least a termly basis; - Keep all relevant documentation, evidence and forms on file for 6 years.